Last revision: August 24, 2025 10:03:pm est

 And then, movement.

 With a slow breath, you release your grip.
 The sword does not clatter to the ground in this endless maze.
+It doesn't even fall.
 It slowly dissolves into light.

 It becomes something else, a shield.

-Instead of retribution, you choose forgiveness.
-Instead of becoming another link in the chain of suffering, you break it.
-You don't strike your abuser with your radiant sword, you stand in front of them with a shield made of light, vowing to protect this life with your own.
+Instead of retribution, instead of revenge, you chose forgiveness.
+Instead of becoming another link in the chain of suffering, you broke it.
+You don't strike your abuser down with a flaming sword with vengeance, you stand in front of them with a shield made of light, vowing to protect this life with your own.

-But it is not your abuser’s maze that is being destroyed—it’s yours.
+But it's not your abuser's maze that is being destroyed, it's yours.

 It was always yours.
 Every wall built brick by brick with your own suffering.
 Every lock placed by your own fear.
 Every path leading you back to the same pain, because you never allowed yourself to leave.